vanderbilt-data-science/h2o-flow-intro/README.md

 ![image](https://user-images.githubusercontent.com/5521243/127340885-830186d4-06fb-41f9-9bba-579f4ecaf647.png)

 The lifecycle of a data science project has many parts, and often requires the coordinated work of an entire team.
-Today, we'll be examining one small, but very important part of the process--training and testing machine learning algorithms.
+Today, we'll be examining one small, but very important part of the process--training and testing machine learning algorithms (Modeling and Assessment, above).

 ## Installing h2o.ai